 Born in 1946.
 Between 1986 and 1989, he was a member of the management council of Tecnologia das Comunicações, Lda.
 Between 1989 and 1994, he was chairperson of the board of Directors of Telefones de Lisboa e Porto, S.A., and between 1993 and 1995 he was chairperson of Associação Portuguesa para o Desenvolvimento das Comunicações.
 From 1994 to 1995, he was chairperson of the board of Directors of Companhia Portuguesa Rádio Marconi and additionally was chairperson of the board of Directors of Companhia Santomense de Telecomunicações e da Guiné Telecom.
 From 1995 to 1997, he was vice-chairperson of the board of Directors and chairperson of the executive committee of Lisnave (Estaleiros Navais) S.A.
 Between 1997 and 2001, he was chairperson of the board of Directors of Soponata and was a Director and member of the audit committee of International Shipowners Reinsurance, Co S.A.
-Between 2001 and 2004, he was vice-chairperson of José de Mello Imobiliária SGPS, S.A., and was chairperson of the boards of Directors of IMOPÓLIS, S.A., José de Mello Residenciais & Serviços, S.A. and Engimais, S.A.
-Since 1998, he has been a Director of Portugal Telecom SGPS, S.A., chairperson of the audit committee since 2004, and member of the corporate governance committee since 2006.
+Between 2001 and 2004, he was vice-chairperson of José de Mello Imobiliária SGPS, S.A., and was chairperson of the audit committee since 2004, and member of Portugal Telecom SGPS, S.A., chairperson of the audit committee since 2004, and member of the corporate governance committee since 2006.